ibexa/documentation-developer/docs/guide/signalslots.md

 !!! note

     Signals can theoretically be sent by any object that gets hold of a SignalDispatcher (`eZ\Publish\Core\SignalSlot\SignalDispatcher`).
-However, at a first stage, **Signals are only sent by special implementations of the Public API to indicate core events**.
+However, at a first stage, **Signals are only sent by special implementations of the public PHP API to indicate core events**.
 These services must and will be used by default and will wrap the original service implementations.

 ## Slot